 Total is a leader in 4D seismic and for many years has leveraged this monitoring technique to optimize its field developments.
-Backed by its numerous successful deployments of 4D seismic monitoring, notably in the Gulf of Guinea, Total’s E&P is now pushing the envelope to extend its scope of application.
+Backed by its numerous successful deployments of 4D seismic monitoring, notably in the Gulf of Guinea, Total’s Exploration & Production is now pushing the envelope to extend its scope of application.
 Frédéric Cailly, geophysicist and Head of the 4D Seismic Monitoring department at Total, shares the current status and the outlook for 4D seismic monitoring.

 What role does 4D seismic play in Total’s reservoir management?